Dekalog: Nine

-Dekalog: Nine (Dekalog, dziewięć) is the ninth part of Dekalog, the drama series of films directed by Polish director Krzysztof Kieślowski for television, connected to the ninth imperative of the Ten Commandments: "Thou shalt not covet thy neighbor's wife".
+Dekalog: Nine (Dekalog, dziewięć) is the ninth part of Dekalog, the drama series of films directed by Polish director Krzysztof Kieślowski for television, connected to the ninth imperative of the Ten Commandments: "thou shalt not covet thy neighbour's wife".

 A man who has become impotent (Piotr Machalica) discovers that his wife (Ewa Błaszczyk) has a lover.
-(A minor character in this film, a young singer with a heart condition, inspired Kieślowski's and Piesiewicz's next film, The Double Life of Véronique.)
+A minor character in this film, a young singer with a heart condition, inspired Kieślowski's and Piesiewicz's next film, The Double Life of Véronique.

 Plot

 Dr. Roman Nycz (Piotr Machalica) has been diagnosed with impotence.
 His friend and colleague confirms the prognosis, suggesting that he should divorce his attractive young wife, Hanka (Ewa Błaszczyk), a stewardess for KLM.
 After discussing the diagnosis, it becomes clear that the couple love each other and do not want to lose each other.
 Hanka offers that there are more important things in a relationship between two people than sex and that she will manage to live without it.
 Roman, although guarded and hurt, says that he would not begrudge her decision to find another lover if she does not already have one.
 She halfheartedly refuses and asks that they refrain from discussing the situation at length.

 Roman is attracted to a young singer who must undergo heart surgery.
 Earlier that morning he notices a young man around his building who at the sight of him walks away and disappears.
 He becomes suspicious and bugs his own phone to eavesdrop on Hanka.
 He finds out that she is indeed sleeping with the young man, Mariusz (Jan Jankowski), a student with whom she has a purely physical relationship.
 Their trysts happen at her mother's empty house.
 One day, Hanka forgets some items that her mother wanted from her house and asks Roman to retrieve them for her; while in the house he snoops around and finds a notebook belonging to Mariusz that he had earlier found in his car.
 He makes a copy of Hanka's key and clandestinely listens to his wife's affair from the stairwell of her mother's house.